thehimanshumodi/Loading-skeleton/README.md

 # Loading skeleton
-this loading skeleton is runnning when ur net is slow.
+this loading skeleton is running when your net is slow.